pwaldhauer/daiquiri/README.md

 ````

 With `meta.output.template` you can specify the path to a template file if you don't want to use the default one.
 Please take a look at the shipped default template to learn how it needs to look.
 (It's using ejs as templating engine).

+The `meta.layout` fields are used to calculate the size of the fitting images for the grid.
+If you change the CSS (i.e. make the column wider) you may need to change this values.

 You can have as many sections and boxes as you want.
 Currently $toolname supports two types of boxes: `text` and `image`.
 The latter supports the sizes `grid`, which creates a grid-like structure based on how many images are provided, and `full`, which creates a full-size image with scales to the viewports width.